fra99le/fnt/README.md

 ## Example

-To help illustrate how this lbrary differes from other libraries, below is an example.
+To help illustrate how this library differs from other libraries, below is an example.
 As with any library of this type there is some initialization and teardown that needs to happen, but the actual numerical method (bisection in this case) happens in the while loop.